austindatamanagement/PythonExportThreadingADWC/README.md

 ## Objectives

-In this lab we will be exporting data from AUtonomous Database to a text file in object storage.
+In this lab we will be exporting data from Autonomous Database to a text file in object storage.
 This script demonstrates the use of threads with cx_Oracle.
 A session pool is used so that multiple connections are available to perform work on the database.
 Only one operation (such as an execute or fetch) can take place at a time on a connection.
 In the below example, one of the threads performs dbms_lock.sleep while the other performs a query.